sio/LibPQ/Docs/Modules.md

 - **Date** - Functions for working with dates
 - **Factory** - Functions that create other functions
+- **Folder** - Functions for manupulating folders and their contents
 - **List** - Functions for working with lists
 - **Module** - LibPQ tools for importing source code
 - **Read** - Functions that import data